yushiangfu/study-notes/~network.md

 | tcp_sendmsg              | ip_queue_xmit                    |
 | tcp_recvmsg & tcp_v4_rcv | ip_rcv                           |

-Once the kernel finishes the boot and transfers the control to the systemd, one of the userspace utility sets up the route information.
+After the kernel completes the boot process and hands over control to systemd, a userspace utility is responsible for configuring the route information.
-How it gets the data is another story I don't know yet.
+The specific method used to obtain this data remains unknown to me at this time.
-The kernel knows which gateway's IP address to use when building the packet header with this knowledge.
+However, the kernel possesses the necessary knowledge regarding which gateway's IP address to incorporate into the packet header during construction.

 ```
 root@romulus:~# cat /proc/net/route